 - Tip: Take weight in kg and move decimal to the left for the LOWEST starting dose.

-Double that number for the HIGHEST starting dose. - Actual needs can be significantly higher, particularly in those who are resistant, however start conservatively.
+- Actual needs can be significantly higher, particularly in those who are resistant, start conservatively

 To Adjust Basal Insulins: See Insulin Adjustment Page